Productive Domesticities

 Kitchens, dining tables, bathrooms, bedrooms, and lightwells slot into a narrow stripe, leaving more than half the apartment as a linear blank slate, available to be fit out as needed to support occupants’ productive activities.
 A household might stage multiple activities in enfilade along the unit’s linear open space.

-This circulatory armature is threaded through the co-housing complex.
-Its corridors serve as semi-public access, while its nooks and crannies offer and spillover spaces of collective domesticity—compensating, in part, for the domestic space surrendered by the units.
+Lightwells, corridors, and common spaces form a circulatory armature, threaded through the co-housing complex.
+Its nooks and crannies offer spillover spaces of collective domesticity—compensating, in part, for the domestic space surrendered by the units.

 Urbanistically, it turns its back to the busy Harrison street, instead facing the shopping center and gently mirroring the shopping center’s outer courtyard with an outer courtyard of its own.